Applying for Medicaid

 It can take an extremely long time to process a Medicaid Application

 The length of time necessary to process a Medicaid Application varies from county to county and is dependent on the nature of the financial data being submitted.
-In some counties, an application can be approved within 90 – 150 days.
+In some counties, an application can be approved within 90 days.
 In other counties, it takes 6 months to a year.
 In special situations, the application has to be approved in Trenton and this can take 18 months or longer.
 During the application process, it is not uncommon for the assigned case worker to re-request duplicative information or lose information so it is critical that you keep copies of all documents given in connection with your application.
 We’ll help you deal with the nursing home or assisted living business office during this processing time.
-We know how to handle them.
+We know how to handle the application process.

 The preparation of a Medicaid Application process is very, and I mean very time consuming in New Jersey

-Medicaid demands proof of every financial transaction going back to 5 full calendar years prior to the filing of the application.
+Medicaid demands proof of almost every financial transaction going back 5 full calendar years prior to the filing of the application.
 Accurate records should be gathered and a complete Medicaid application furnished to the County Board of Social Services to make the processing simpler.
 If records are inaccurate or incomplete or if a Medicaid application package is disorganized, the Medicaid Agency will continue to insist on additional information and the application will be delayed indefinitely.
 Submission of a complete Medicaid Application requires many hours of time.
 It is estimated that a professional assembling a Medicaid Application spends approximately 35-50 dedicated and undisturbed hours assembling and organizing the information.
 A person unfamiliar with the process will spend many times that amount of time, often in excess of 100 hours.
 If you’re working, have a family or are easily frustrated when dealing with large volumes of information or $$$, you do not want to file a Medicaid application alone.

 The cost of paying a professional such as a law firm to prepare and file a Medicaid Application in New Jersey is a legitimate spend down for Medicaid eligibility purposes.